hyjack-00/hyjack-00/README.md

 - I've dabbled in performance optimization on various architectures like x86, aarch64 (ARMv8), nvidia-CUDA, amd-CDNA, and even China's Sunway supercomputer.
 Mostly, it's been optimizing simple BLAS operators.
 - I'm also intrigued by speeding up training and inference of neural network models (especially the LLM), AI compilers, and heterogeneous computing devices.

-Let's have a virtual coffee and brainstorm on these exciting horizons!
+Waiting for you to have a virtual coffee and brainstorm together on these exciting horizons!

 📫 **How to Reach Me:**

 Feel free to drop me a message on [my student email](huangyj285@mail2.sysu.edu.cn).
 Let's make the virtual world a bit smaller together!

 <!--